 No, 20 years ago, this is definitely not how I would have guessed I would spend my 33rd birthday.

 My dad once mentioned how strange it was that I was still close to so many of my friends.
 People at my age start pairing off, making their own little families, and the chunk in the Pie of Life available for friend time gets smaller and smaller.
 And while many did pair off, that somehow just strengthened the circle.
 Some got engaged.
 Married.
 Babies.
 Through it all, we made an effort (which felt more like no effort at all) to still be a part of each other’s lives, planning snowboarding trips, summer cabin weekends, holiday dinner parties, birthday getaways.
-My friend family is still going strong.
+Though we’re bound to fade with time, right now my friend family is still going strong.
 And as I looked around the room on Saturday night, I was overcome with happiness they all took a little pause from their own lives to celebrate the new year of mine.